Deep Representation Learning with an Information-theoretic Loss: Introduction

 In this paper, we present an information-theoretic loss based on the information bottleneck principle\cite{DBLP:journals/corr/physics-0004057}, from which we can derive the relation between a) the intra-class similarity and b) the inter-class discrepancies.

 In our empirical study, we setup an out-of-distribution detection task using the MNIST dataset.
-The proposed model yields high detection performance and its graphical analysis shows that the proposed model contributes to the segmentation of normal classes.
+The proposed model yields high detection performance and its graphical analysis shows that the proposed model contributes to the disperse mapping of normal classes.

-This paper is organized as follows. \secref{sec:Related_Work} describes the related studies on deep data description, deep anomaly detection, and few-shot learning. \secref{sec:XDD} describes the proposed model and \secref{sec:experiments} presents the setup and the results of the empirical study.
+This paper is organized as follows. \secref{sec:Related_Work} describes the related studies, and \secref{sec:XDD} describes the analysis of the information bottleneck loss. \secref{sec:experiments} presents the setup and the results of the empirical study.
 We state our conclusion in \secref{sec:conclusion}.